csdu/sankalan/pages/events/cypheromore.md

 #### ROUNDS
 - Preliminary round tests your cryptic knowledge as it contains question-related to cryptography and encoding/decoding.
-This will be an online round
+This will be an offline round
 - For the finals, We expect you to turn into modern Julius Ceaser and find messages that are encoded in the text.